 Battle lines are often drawn over neighbours’ fences.
-This month, James Parden discusses the financial and emotional costs of boundary disputes…
+This month, we discuss the financial and emotional costs of boundary disputes…

 There is a plethora of such reports, one of which was reported by The Times recently.
 A High Court Judge ruled that a couple’s “childish” game had no purpose but to block their neighbour’s right of way.